UPDATE July 2023:

-UPDATE January 12, 2023: Thank you for your input during our Phase 1 engagement, which is now closed.
-We received 730 contributions between Sept.
+Thank you for your input during our Phase 1 engagement, which is now closed.
+We received more than 730 contributions between Sept.
 1 and Dec.
-30, 2022 with ideas on the location and design of a permanent memorial in honour of all the Indian Residential School Survivors and the thousands of children who never returned home.
-The City will report back in early March 2023 on what we heard.
-Event details will be shared as they become available.
+30, 2022, with ideas on the location and design of a permanent memorial in honour of all the Indian Residential School Survivors and the thousands of children who never returned home.
+The City reported back in May 2023 on what we heard.

 Stay informed about this project and other initiatives by subscribing